mysrejourney/mkdocs/docs/css/cascade-priority.md

 **Explanation**

 Though external CSS style rule for `li` component color is green, internal CSS style rule is applied for list # 2 and 3.
 This is because internal style takes more priority than external style.
+At the same time,
-At the sametime, list # 1 color is red because it takes inline style rule which is higher priority than internal and external style.
+list # 1 color is red because it takes inline style rule which is higher priority than internal and external style.

-There are four other important rules to implement CSS rules in HTML document.
+There are four other important rules to implement CSS rules in the HTML document.

+**2. Position**

-`2.
-Position :` The position where the rule defines matter.
+The position where the rule defines matter.
 The latest CSS rule will be applied in the HTML document.

 ```html
 <html>
 <head>